Why is Fast Fashion Destroying the Environment?

 After all of the damage already incurred, fast fashion then encourages the norm that clothing is disposable.
 The average American tosses about 80 pounds of clothing annually (Bick, Halsey, and Ekenga 2018).
 The clothing not sent to the landfill finds its way to second-hand trade, often being exported from the U.S. Annually, 500,000 tons of clothing leave the U.S.—bound for developing countries to be sorted, categorized, and re-sold (Bick, Halsey, and Ekenga 2018).

 Anything not sold becomes solid waste.
 The equivalent of one garbage truck full of clothing is dumped into a landfill or burned every second (McFall-Johnsen 2019).
 The decomposition of clothing here releases harmful GHG’s, like methane.
 Placing textiles in landfills also poses new environmental risks of clogging up rivers and natural areas where the toxins in the clothing fibers leach into soils, contaminating ground and surface water.
 This threatens the life of both humans and the endless other life forms.

 Anyways, thanks for pushing through the depressing reality that is fast fashion with us.
 These first two blogs were designed to bring us all up to speed on the current situation.
 From here on out, its positivity, tips, inspiration, and encouragement!
-Drop by and check out our next blog post on slow fashion and conscious consumerism!
+Drop by and check out our next blog post on a new approach to the fashion industry!